Objectives of this lab are to learn:

 CONSTRAINT employee_superssn_fk FOREIGN KEY (superssn) REFERENCES employee(ssn)

-Go through the above code line-by-line and write what each line is doing.
+Go through the above code line-by-line and make sure you understand what each line is doing.

-To execute this file, in mysql> screen type:
+To execute this file, switch back to the mysql> screen and type:

 mysql> source employee;